michellesit/oceans_2020/current_data_files/README.md

 - ca_subCA_das_2020010615.nc: Data of all of California.
 Source: the [Joint Institution for Regional Earth System Science and Engineering](https://www.sccoos.org/data/roms-3km/)

+The files can also be downloaded from [my google drive](https://drive.google.com/drive/folders/1g5Tb7GLEEwtDrnyy7451mAkIhyG9xuWl?usp=sharing)

 ## Files:
  - **generate_stl_file.py** - Generates a topological map (STL file) that can be used for the bottom of a Gazebo environment
  - **topological_and_hydro_visualization** Jupyter notebook for visualizing regions of topological and hydrodynamic data